yantonov/alias/README.md

 Different operating systems places binary files to different directories.
 To handle this, it is possible to reference target executable using environment variables (example: executable="${HOME}/tools/bin/app")
 This helps you to use the same config file across different operating systems.

+### About using shell scripts on Windows
+When you try to use shell script directly as a target executable you can face a problem '%1 is not a valid win32 application'.
+To deal with this issue you can ann run_as_shell=true parameter to the config (or to the override file if you prefer), this will allows you to run script using current shell.

 ### Examples
 Sample config can be found [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml).